s3ql/s3ql/rst/backends.rst

    exchanged with the remote server for longer than this period, the TCP connection is closed and re-established.

+.. option:: sse

+    Enable server side encryption.
+Both costs & benefits of S3 server side encryption are probably rather small, and this option does *not* affect any client side encryption performed by S3QL itself.

 Reduced Redundancy Storage (RRS)
 --------------------------------